jayjaybillings/thesis/docs/_posts/2016-12-14-vaadin-and-osgi.markdown

 import com.vaadin.ui.VerticalLayout;

 /**
  * This UI is the application entry point.
 A UI may either represent a browser window
  * (or tab) or some part of a html page where a Vaadin application is embedded.
  * <p>
  * The UI is initialized using {@link #init(VaadinRequest)}.
 This method is intended to be
  * overridden to add component to the user interface and initialize non-component functionality.
  */
 @Theme("mytheme")
 public class MyUI extends UI {

+      /**
+  	 * A serialization ID - if you remove this, OSGI DS will fail!
+  	 */
+  	private static final long serialVersionUID = 1L;

+  	/**
+  	 * The HttpService Reference for the OSGI framework.
+  	 */
-    private HttpService httpService;
+  	static private HttpService httpService;

     @WebServlet(urlPatterns = "/*", name = "MyUIServlet", asyncSupported = true)
     @VaadinServletConfiguration(ui = MyUI.class, productionMode = false)
     public static class MyUIServlet extends VaadinServlet {
     }

 	@Override
     protected void init(VaadinRequest vaadinRequest) {
         final VerticalLayout layout = new VerticalLayout();

         final TextField name = new TextField();
         name.setCaption("Type your name here:");

         Button button = new Button("Click Me");
         button.addClickListener( e -> {
             layout.addComponent(new Label("Thanks " + name.getValue()
                     + ", it works!"));
         });

         layout.addComponents(name, button);
         layout.setMargin(true);
         layout.setSpacing(true);

         setContent(layout);
     }

     /**
      * OSGi bundle activator with annotation instead of activator class.
      * @param context